IRT-Open-Source/scf/README.md

 # SCF
 The Subtitling Conversion Framework (SCF) is a set of modules for converting XML based subtitle formats.
 Main target is to build up a flexible and extensible transformation pipeline to convert EBU STL formats and EBU-TT subtitle formats.

-The SCF is an early Alpha release with the version 0.1.
+The SCF is an early Alpha release with the version 0.2.
 It is not recommended to use the SCF in production yet.

 ##License
 The Subtitle Conversion Framework ("SCF") offered by Institut fuer Rundfunktechnik on GitHub is subject to the [Apache 2.0 license] (LICENSE).

 ##Prerequisites
 For the XSLT modules an XSLT processor that is conformant to XSLT 1.0 is needed.
 You could use for example a [saxon xslt processor](http://saxon.sourceforge.net/) from version 6.5.5.
+The STLXML2EBU-TT module requires in addition EXSLT support.

 To validate an STLXML with the STLXML W3C XML Schema an XML Schema 1.0 parser is required.
 You could use for example [xerces XML parser and validator] (http://xerces.apache.org/).

-For the conversion of an EBU STL file into STLXML (an XML based representation of the STL file) you need software that implements the STLXML XSD.
-You could use for example the python script stl2stlxml.py that [is available here](https://github.com/Irt-Open-Source/stl2stlxml). stl2stlxml.py requires a [python 2.7.x ](https://www.python.org/downloads/) (it will not run under python 3.0).
+For the conversion of an EBU STL file into STLXML [python 2.7.x ](https://www.python.org/downloads/) is required (it will not run under python 3.0).

 ##Structure